 Philippa started making podcasts a decade ago and set up Podcastable in 2017.
 A national journalist, she spent 12 years at the BBC presenting live programmes for Radio 4, 5Live and The World Service.

 Philippa has interviewed hundreds of experts, politicians, business people and members of the public.
-She presents the world’s longest-running podcast about people and work for The CIPD and hosts the off-beat literary podcast: Slightly Foxed.
+She presents the world’s longest-running podcast about people and work for The CIPD, works with corporate clients on in-house podcasts and hosts the off-beat literary podcast: Slightly Foxed.

 Lynne is an award-winning current affairs TV and radio documentary producer and editor with 25 years experience at the BBC.
 She produces our Slightly Foxed series which was selected by The Sunday Times as Podcast of the Week in 2019 after just five episodes.